ayushroychowdhury/LonghornNetwork/README.md

   2. Students with identical connection strengths to multiple others.

 ---

+### BONUS: SWING UI (20%)

+#### An implementation of an user interface using Swing UI will earn a bonus of 20%.
+An easy implementation would be to visualize the student graph as either an adjacency list or adjacency matrix, as well as visualizing the roommates, pod formations.
+Ultimately, the implemtation of the UI is up to you but there should be a use case for it.
+The UI has to also be fully functional to earn full bonus points.
+There is partial of 10% only if part of the UI works.

 ### Notes for Students
 - The `StudentGraph` class provides the foundation for both pod formation and referral path finding.
 Ensure your implementation is robust and efficient.